 In recent years, this spot has become so popular that securing a table can be a bit of a hassle.
 However, we can assure you that the view at Haleiwa Joe’s is 100% worth the wait.

-Read More: The 30 Best Places to Eat in Oahu
+Read More: Best Places to Eat in Oahu

 Nonetheless, you can make the most of your time while you wait by perusing the botanical gardens and snapping some pictures of the grounds.
 After all, it is one of the top Oahu photo spots.
 Just make sure to bring bug spray–you’ll thank me later!